+Call: Cluster 6 Call 02 - single stage

+Specific conditions

-Call: Cluster 6 Call 02 - single stage Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 8.00 million would allow these outcomes to be addressed appropriately.
+Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 8.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 16.00 million.

-Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: The proposals must apply the multi-actor approach.
+Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The Joint Research Centre (JRC) may participate as member of the consortium selected for funding.
+The following additional eligibility criteria apply: The proposals must apply the multi-actor approach.
 See definition of the multi-actor approach in the introduction to this work programme part.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).

 Expected Outcome: Proposals should contribute to the objectives of the common agricultural policy (CAP), to the EU Green Deal's goals for resilient and sustainable agri-food systems, the EU biodiversity strategy, the Nature Restoration Regulation, the climate policy, and the EU action plan for the development of organic production.
-Proposals will also contribute to the expected impacts of the destination by enabling farmers and relevant actors in the agricultural sector to manage sustainable, efficient, profitable, circular, low greenhouse gas-emitting farming systems contributing to climate-neutrality and climate-resilience.
+Proposals will also contribute to the expected impacts of the destination by enabling farmers and relevant actors in the agricultural sector to manage sustainable, efficient, profitable, circular, low greenhouse gasemitting farming systems contributing to climate-neutrality and climate-resilience.